 This is definatly up to you.
 Decision is usually made at sound design stage but also at a later stage of production, like mixing stage.
 Indeed, if you finally want to have a bass from mono to stereo and vice-versa, it's simply a question of layering or, doubling the voice and using 2 or more oscillators in your soft synth.

 So if you design your bass in stereo using several oscillators, FM mode, etc... don't forget to use the stereo version plugins on your chain process, and the mono versions, if you make it in mono.

 While designing in stereo can apply many interesting results, please keep in mind your goal is to balance carefully the low-end of your bass with other elements of your track: kick, leads, drums, fxs...
 Most of the time, we start with a mono sound, simply to optimize our workflow and time in the studio.
 Indeed, this "quest" can be a long mission and should be processed in a separate timeline from your daily job.
 Try to explore stereo bass design in the weekend for example, when you are more creative.
 Of course, you can add a bit of stereo to your bass, just by layering with some other synth sounds and filtering them carefully.
 More details of this sound design technique will be added soon to our blog, in a dedicated quick tip.

 "Psy-Trance bass offer endless possibilities of sound design."

-Let's open an instance of Dune 1 or a preset model from our "Psybass" presets collection for Dune 1 and have a wonderful time by designing your killer bass!
+Let's open an instance of Dune 1 and have a wonderful time by designing your killer bass!